TamarLabs/ReDe/README.md

 * `DEHYDRATOR.PUSH` - push an element, it will need an id, the element itself and dehydration time in seconds.
 * `DEHYDRATOR.PULL` - pull the element with the appropriate id before it expires.
 * `DEHYDRATOR.POLL` - efficiently return all the expired elements.
-* `DEHYDRATOR.LOOK` - search the dehydrator for an element with the given id.
+* `DEHYDRATOR.LOOK` - search the dehydrator for an element with the given id and if found return it's payload (without pulling).

 **The module also includes 2 assistive commands:**
 * `DEHYDRATOR.CLEAR` - remove all the elements from the dehydrator.
-* `DEHYDRATOR.TEST`  - a unit test of the above commands.
+* `DEHYDRATOR.TEST`  - a set of unit tests of the above commands.

 ### time complexity